 A narcissistic parent may exhibit relational behaviors such as:

-- Talking poorly about other people.
+- Talking poorly about other people

-- Overreacting to the slightest criticism.
+- Overreacting to the slightest criticism

-- Becoming aggressive or passive-aggressive to others.
+- Becoming aggressive or passive-aggressive to others

-- Taking advantage of or using people for their own needs.
+- Taking advantage of or using people for their own needs

-- Becoming jealous or competitive with people who had something they didn’t.
+- Becoming jealous or competitive with people who had something they didn’t

-- Guilting or manipulating other people to get what they want.
+- Guilting or manipulating other people to get what they want

 6. You Worried (a Lot) About Displeasing Them

 It’s normal for a child to want to please their parent, but if you had a narcissistic parent, you might have lived in fear of displeasing your parent.
 Often, this fear comes from seeing what happened to others who upset them or experiencing it firsthand.
 Many children of parents with NPD go to great lengths to please their parents with limited success.
-This is because what it takes to please their parent one day might change the next, meaning that children live in a state of constant stress and fear.
+This is because what it takes to please their parents one day might change the next, meaning that children live in a state of constant stress and fear.
 The punishments you received might have also varied widely depending on what mood your parent was in, leaving you constantly guessing.5

 7. Their Reputation Was Your Responsibility